Chocolate Pecan Pie with Chocolate Crust

 In a large bowl, beat eggs until foamy.
 Add chocolate and corn-syrup mixtures to eggs, and combine.
 Stir in vanilla and pecan halves.

 Pour filling into crust.
 Bake 20 minutes.
-Lower oven temperature to 350 degrees and bake until filling has set, about 20 minutes.
+Lower oven to 350 degrees and bake until filling has set, about 20 minutes.
 Sprinkle with remaining 2 ounces chocolate; bake 5 minutes more.
 Cool on a wire rack, 1 1/4 hours.
 Garnish with lavender, if using, and serve with whipped cream or creme fraiche.